liusida/Causal-Tracing-Demo/README.md

 The early site reflects the aggregation of information about the subject toward the last token of the phrase. (e.g. "Michael Jordan" -> "Jordan", or "The Space Needle" -> "le", right before the early site.)

+I'm still trying to understand the MLP-recall aspect of the early site.

 ## Differences from the Original Paper

 This implementation differs from the original paper in several ways: